SoccerNet/SoccerNet/visualization_tools/README.md

 }
 ```

-For reference, we have provided the data [here](tracking_data/data/test_windows.pkl).
-You can inspect the data if you prefer.
+For reference, we have provided the data [here](https://drive.google.com/drive/u/2/folders/1nwGRzsB_ikVvClJOxfQju1CvoCHYT4FO).
+You need to download it and place it inside ```tracking_data/data``` directory.

 ## Usage